jonathan-fielding/developer.management/_posts/posts/2018-06-10-managing-someone-new.md

 ## Summary

-The initial one to one is an opportunity to setup a good working relationship with your new developer.
+The initial one to one is an opportunity to set up a good working relationship with your new developer.
 It allows you to set expectations of what they should be able to expect from you and what you expect from them.

 Finally I wanted to point out that the questions I ask were originally given to me by Joel Overton who managed me when he was at Beamly.
 I believe these were passed down to him from his manager so I am not sure where they originally come from.